Digital Transformation

-Disruption, you could call it the revenge of digitalization.
-Those of us who consciously experienced the dotcom era at the turn of the century may remember how stock prices soared due to the combined promise of the digital transformation and the Internet.
-The Internet would create whole new business models and would rapidly change entire sectors.
-The corporate establishment stood by and watched.
-Working with a personal computer (PC) in the office, emailing instead of faxing or calling, that was one thing, a bit of business development online was another, but a whole new business model or a new strategy for the sake of the Internet?
-That’s just not on!
+Disruption: you could call it the revenge of digitalization.
+Those of us who lived through the dot-com era around the turn of the century may remember how stock prices skyrocketed due to the combined promise of digitalization and the internet.
+The internet was expected to lead to entirely new business models and rapidly transform entire industries.
+The business establishment stood by and watched.
+Working with a personal computer (PC) in the office, emailing instead of faxing or calling—that was one thing, a bit of online business development was just about acceptable, but an entirely new business model or a new strategy solely because of the internet?
+I didn’t think so!

 Vincent Tuk (Eneco): ‘Data is key in this new energy world’